By Car: (approx 125 miles from HW)

 Train: Nearest station Nottingham.
 Connections from London St.Pancras (journey time approx 1 hour 40 mins).
 Allow at least 3½ hours travelling from High Wycombe via Marylebone.
 Check www.nationalrail.co.uk for specific times and connections of trains.

 Forest were the first ever visitors to Adams Park when it opened its gates to the public on Thursday 9th August 1990.
-Brian Clough bought a full strength Forest side for the game which attracted a 4,810 attendance to the then 6,000 capacity new ground.
+Brian Clough brought a full strength Forest side for the game which attracted a 4,810 attendance to the then 6,000 capacity new ground.
 Mark West scored the first ever goal at Adams Park, with the game ending 1-1.

 played for both Clubs.